Maramataka at Wai-akatea Raataa Vine Reserve

 -

-Notice the tofu around you such as the water, birds, plants or weather.
+Notice the tohu around you such as the water, birds, plants or weather.

 -